 and Historic Preservation Conference

-From the Delaware River at the boundary of Washington Crossing State Park to the cliffs of Palisades Interstate Park, New Jersey offers a wide array of historical attractions that conference attendees can learn more about and plan to visit.
+From the Delaware River of Washington Crossing State Park to the fields of Princeton Battlefield, Mercer County offers a wide array of American Revolutionary attractions that conference attendees can take advantage of while in the area.

 Formed in 1838, Mercer County is located in the central part of the state and shares a border with Pennsylvania.
 Some of the most pivotal battles and the turning points of the American Revolution transpired in the City of Trenton, Princeton Township, and Hopewell Township.
 Some notable figures of America’s past are also a part of Mercer County’s history.
 Former President Aaron Burr and President Grover Cleveland are buried in Princeton Cemetery, and Woodrow Wilson was the 13th President of Princeton University.
 Mercer County is also the famed landing spot of Orson Welles Martian invasion in his famous radio address of “War of the Worlds” in 1938.